pynvme/pynvme/doc/features.rst

        assert output_io_per_second[-1] >= 1233
        assert output_io_per_second[-1] <= 1235

 The result of the IOWorker shows that it takes 7 seconds, and it sends 1234 IOs in each second.
 In this way, we can measure the latency against different IOPS pressure.

+We can create an ioworker upto 24 hours.

 Data Verify
 ^^^^^^^^^^^